Some posts contain compensated links. Please read this disclaimer for more info.

 Medjugorje is located 185 kilometers from Split.
 The journey takes anywhere from 1.5 to 4 hours depending on your mode of transport.

 Split To Medjugorje Bus

-As always, taking a bus is your cheapest mode of transport in Croatia, and there are several companies that will take you from the Split bus station or airport to Medjugorje.
+As always, taking a bus is your cheapest mode of transport in Croatia, and several companies will take you from the Split bus station or airport to Medjugorje.
 Travel times vary from 2.5 to 4 hours depending on the bus you take and the number of stops along the way.
 Bus tickets cost €7- €18.

 By far the most time-efficient and comfortable mode of transport is to take a private transfer from Split to Medjugorje.

-With several people traveling together, a private transfer from Split to Medjugorje becomes very affordable and allows you to travel in 5-star style for a fraction of the price than traveling alone.
+With several people traveling together, a private transfer from Split to Medjugorje becomes very affordable.
+It allows you to travel in 5-star style for a fraction of the price of traveling alone.

 More Info About Medjugorje